What Trees Have Chaga?

 Chaga is a type of fungus that is known for growing on birch trees.
 Unlike many other fungi, Chaga starts its growth inside the tree, rather then beginning development on the surface of the tree.
 As it matures, it protrudes from the tree.
 The exterior of Chaga is very dark, almost black.
 It is extremely cracked and has the look of something that has been burnt.
 The interior is a rich orange/brown color with a corky texture.
 Chaga often grows on older trees or trees with an exterior trauma.
 It is not believed that Chaga kills trees, but many old or damaged trees die with Chaga.

 Chaga is most commonly found on birch trees.
 It grows in colder climates in deciduous forests.
-Because of the way Chaga grows, its development on birch is significant to the health benefits associated with this fungus.
+Because of the way grow Chaga mushrooms, its development on birch is significant to the health benefits associated with this fungus.
 As Chaga grows, it concentrates the nutrients and compounds found in the tree.
 Antioxidants and betulinic acid are two of the properties found in birch that give Chaga its potent benefits.

+How to grow chaga mushroom?
 According to Mushroom-Collecting, Chaga is can be found on other trees such as beech and hornbeam, but it is very rare.
 Studies have not been done to investigate the contents of Chaga from these trees.
 However, it is assumed that because many of the beneficial compounds found in Chaga are unique to birch trees, Chaga harvested from other species will not have the same health benefits.

 Does Chaga Grow on Cherry Trees?